 And what makes these eggs so special?
 Bacon.
 Lots and lots of bacon.
 Need we say more?

-Note: This recipe makes a lot of deviled eggs (2,600 grams of egg yolk is equivalent to about five pounds), so you’ll probably want to scale this down … or plan to eat deviled eggs for days.
+Note: This classic recipe perfect for New Year’s Eve makes a lot of deviled eggs (2,600 grams of egg yolk is equivalent to about five pounds), so you’ll probably want to scale this down … or plan to eat deviled eggs for days.

 Crack Shack Deviled Eggs Recipe